RonIovine/pshell/README.md

 show the usage of the pshell server API, one to show the usage of pshell control API, and one to show the usage of the trace filter/trace log API.

+The code is written almost entirely in standard ANSI 'C', and the API is a functional 'C' API, however, there are a couple of isolated places where C++ semantics are used.
+Because of this, all of the source files use the '.cc' C++ style extension instead of the more normal '.c' C style extension in order to be able to use the 'gcc' compiler (which uses the file extension for the filetype key) as well the 'g++' compiler.

-See the full README file for a complete description of all the components, installation, and usage.
+See the full README file for a complete description of all the components, installation, building, and usage.

 Note, this package was originally hosted at [code.google.com](https://code.google.com) as [RDB-Lite](https://code.google.com/p/rdb-lite), it was re-christened as 'pshell' when it was